Ephesians 2:10 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”

 2 Timothy 2:21 “So if anyone cleanses himself of what is unfit, he will be a vessel for honor: sanctified, useful to the Master, and prepared for every good work.”

 We not only submit to God’s leading in obedience, but we walk in accordance with His law.
 God’s moral law is the standard of righteousness He has set before us.
-The onus of being found faithful is given to us as a conscience decision to make.
-We have the guideline now we must abide in it.
-The product of faithfulness is God’s workmanship of transformation and even better, fellowship with Him.
-The Spirit brings conviction of sin when we offend His laws, this correction is a loving response by God in our lives.
+The responsibility for being found faithful is given to us, we have decision to make each and every day.
+We have the power supplied, now we must abide in it.
+The product of faithfulness is God’s workmanship of transforming us into His image.
+The Spirit brings reminders to us when we falter, this correction is the loving response by God in our lives.

 Titus 2:14 “He gave Himself for us to redeem us from all lawlessness and to purify for Himself a people for His own possession, zealous for good deeds.”